Skip to content

 stderr-file,expected-retc".

--w, --warning WARN Set the warning threshold for logged in tty/pts users,
+-w, --warning WARN Threshold for logged-in tty/pts users, in the format

-in the format "1,5".
-On Windows, you can additionally
+"tty,pts".
+On Windows, you can additionally specify a

 Usage Examples